Jeremy Bytes

 IEnumerable, ISaveable, IDontGetIt: Understanding C# Interfaces

-We all want code that is easy to maintain, extend, and test.
+You want code that is easy to maintain, extend, and test.
 C# interfaces are here to help.
-We’ll take a look at how we can use interfaces effectively in our code, starting at the beginning ("What are interfaces?") and then exploring why we want to use them.
-Along the way we'll use existing interfaces, implement own interfaces, and take a look at dynamic loading, unit testing, and dependency injection.
-All of which is made easier with interfaces.
+In this session, you will learn we to use interfaces effectively in your code, starting at the beginning ("What are interfaces?") and then exploring why and when to use them.
+Along the way you'll learn how to use existing interfaces, implement your own interfaces, and also use interfaces for unit testing and dependency injection.
+The result is code that is easier to maintain, extend, and test.

 More info...

-I'll Get Back to You: Task, Await, and Asynchronous Methods in C#
+I'll Get Back to You: Task, Await, and Async in C#

 More info...